 Determined to restore Manet Hall to its former splendor, Declan begins the daunting renovation room by room, relying on his own labor and skills.
 But the days spent in total isolation in the empty house take a toll.
 He is seeing visions of days from a century past, and experiencing sensations of terror and nearly unbearable grief-sensations not his own, but those of a stranger.
 Local legend has it that the house is haunted, and with every passing day Declan’s belief in the ghostly presence grows.

 Only the companionship of alluring Angelina Simone can distract him from the mysterious happenings in the house, but Angelina too has her own surprising connection to Manet Hall-a connection that will help Declan uncover a secret that’s been buried for a hundred years.

 Get Midnight Bayou at your local bookstore.

 All of the links in the article, except for the Kobo link and the links to free books, are affiliate links.
 This means that I get a small commission if you purchase the book through my link, but at no additional cost to you.
-Half of my affiliate earnings are donated to charity.
+Half of my affiliate earnings are donated to Trees for the Future.
 Read more about my affiliate policies here.